juanmaher/GASJ/README.md

-# GASJ
+# GASJ Website
-Pagina del campamento
+This project is a website for the Grupo Andino Santa Julia (GASJ) Foundation